Rakai: Population

 The 2002 national census put the population of the town at about 5,920.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the mid-year population at 6,900.
 In 2011, UBOS estimated the mid-year population at 7,000.
 During the national population census conducted on 27 August 2014, the population was enumerated at 7,592.

 In 2015, UBOS estimated the population of Rakai Town at 7,500.
 In 2020, the population agency estimated the mid-year population of the town at 8,500.
 UBOS calculated the annual growth rate of the town's population to average 2.53 percent, between 2015 and 2020.

 Overview

-Rakai is the headquarters of Rakai District, which in the early 1980s, was the epicenter and first distinct in Uganda to be affected by the AIDS epidemic.
+Rakai is the headquarters of Rakai District, which in the early 1980s, was the epicenter and first district in Uganda to be affected by the AIDS epidemic.

 Points of interest

 The following additional points of interest are located within the town limits or close to its edges: (a) the offices of Rakai Town Council. (b) Rakai General Hospital, a 100-bed public hospital administered by the Rakai District local government. (c) Kamuswaga's Palace. (d) the offices of Rakai District Headquarters. (e) Rakai Health Sciences Program, a collaboration between researchers at Makerere University, Columbia University, and Johns Hopkins University, offering several different health services such as antiretroviral medications, circumcision, health education, and counseling as well as research in the field of HIV/AIDS.